Audience divided in 3 groups and say out loud: 1) poire" 2)pomme" and "courgette" 3) and 4)"This is a world or Sinners and Dimmers" when directed.

 the elusive lightbulb with 1200 lumens.

-A second electrician, dressed in red, tells him that he can use this 3400 lumens bulb with a dimmer, to
+A second electrician, dressed in red, tells him that he can use this 3400 lumens bulb with a dimmer.

 Which